 At this crossroad, the organisations of domestic workers come up against this position imposed by conservative sectors of society who want to protect their privileges.
-The solution, Creuza explains, has been to look for alliances:
+The solution, Creuza Oliveira explains, has been to look for alliances:

-It is fundamental to establish partnerships with organisations and entities of the social movements such as the black movement, both the women and feminist movement, as well as the workers union.
+It is fundamental to establish partnerships with organisations and entities of the social movements such as the black movement, both the women and feminist movements, as well as the workers' union.
 The objective is to fortify the struggle of the domestic workers also incorporating the agenda of these movements, in the struggles against racism and sexism.
 It is necessary to make partnerships to construct a common struggle.

-5. Women in movement: Fortifying domestic workers' empowerment
+4 Women in movement: fortifying domestic workers' empowerment

 Despite the advances and the conquests achieved by the domestic workers' organisation in Brazil, this movement has been led by a small group of these workers.
-Among other reasons, this is a result of the great difficulty they face in gaining visibility for their political activism.
+It is difficult to organise domestic workers.
+Gaining visibility for their political activism is hard.
 The workplace in the domestic environment often obstructs these women's participation.
 They have no access to information about the unions.
-There are also few resources from the unions to spread information about the struggle's agenda.
+There are also few resources from the unions to spread information about their agenda.
 For this reason, many domestic workers do not know their labour rights.